 Hello, my name is Peyton.
 I was diagnosed with alopecia when I was 8.
 We grew it back with Rogaine, and figured it was all over.
 But then, when I was 9, it started again, growing in size from a tiny bald spot to just some wispy bits on the top of my head.
 My alopecia was startling to me at first, and I didn’t feel very comfortable with my new look, so we bought a wig to hide it.
-My friends loved my new “hairstyle” and never knew a thing.
+My friends knew about my alopecia, but had never seen me bald before.
 After two months of wearing a scratchy, hot wig, I decided it needed to come off.
-On the day of the big reveal, football player Ryan Shazier, who also has alopecia, and I did a Q & A to educate my school about the condition.
+On the day of the big reveal, football player Ryan Shazier, who also has alopecia, and I got up on stage for a Q & A to educate my school about the condition.

 I know that millions of kids my age are going through the same troubles as I did.
-I’m 11 now, about to be 12, so I know that being bald can be hard, and we want to make that easier on you.
+I’m 12 now, and I know that being bald can be hard, so I want to make that easier on you.
 That is peytonpecia’s mission — for as many bald kids as possible to feel comfortable with alopecia areata.